dcmvdbekerom/pypdfplot/docs/source/specification.rst

 :Generating script: The Python script that produces the PyPDF output.
 This element is itself a regular Python file without any PDF components.
 The generating script must end with a linebreak.

 :PDF remainder: The remainder of the PDF document, starting from the triple quotes as part of the filestream of the generating script, and ending at the ``%%EOF`` PDF end-of-file marker.
+All streams must be ASCIIHex encoded.
 By appending the PyPDF header, generating script, and the PDF remainder, not including the initial ``#``, a regular PDF file is obtained.
 The PDF ``/Root`` object should contain ``/PyFile`` and ``/PyPDFVersion`` entries specifying the generating script and PyPDF version.

 :PyPDF trailer: A line with the 10-digit filesize in bytes including leading zeros, followed by a string specifying what linebreak character  was used (``LF``/``CRLF``), followed by a new line with the PyPDF version number in the format ``PyPDF-#.#``, followed by a new line with triple quotes, ending with a linebreak.